Luton Apprenticeship Awards 2026

 Apprenticeships play a vital role in shaping the future workforce, providing individuals with the opportunity to gain hands-on experience, develop essential skills, and build successful careers.
 They also enable businesses to nurture talent, drive innovation, and strengthen the local economy.

-We are pleased to announce the 2026 Luton Apprenticeship Awards will be taking place at Putteridge Bury on 12 February 2026.
-Once again, we look to celebrate the exceptional achievements of apprentices and employers.
-We are delighted to announce that Capital Sky Ltd are our Headline Sponsors for the Luton Apprenticeship Awards 2026.
-The 2026 awards categories are as follows:
+We are delighted to announce that Capital Sky Ltd were our Headline Sponsors for the Luton Apprenticeship Awards 2026.
+The 2026 winners were as follows:

 The Apprentice of the Year is the top award of the evening, shining the spotlight on an exceptional apprentice who has demonstrated excellent performance, commitment and growth in their apprenticeship.
 The apprentice has made a lasting difference to their workplace.
 This award recognises the enthusiasm and outstanding achievement of an apprentice who has made a remarkable contribution to their work and learning during their apprenticeship.